-If you have double glazed windows or if you are just planning to switch to double glazing, you may be wondering how secure are these kind of windows.
-Do they really reduce the risk of a burglary?
+If you have double glazed windows or if you are just planning to switch to double glazing, you may be wondering how secure these kinds of windows are.
+Do they really reduce the risk of burglary?
 Are they easy to break?

 In this article, you will not only get exact answers to these questions but I will also give you my best tips on how you can get the most out of your double-paned windows and make them even more secure.

 So is double glazing burglar-proof?
 If you are in a hurry, here is a quick answer:

 A double glazed window is much harder to break than a normal one, however, that does not mean it is burglar-proof.
 While it is pretty hard to break with bare hands, intruders can definitely get through double glazing using the right tools.
 Fortunately, you can easily improve the security of a double glazed window by applying some simple methods (see below).

 What Is Exactly Double Glazing and Why Is It Getting So Popular?